-There are a variety of reasons why I might be unable to see what others can see.
+There are various reasons why I might be unable to see what others can see.

 They may have a better viewpoint.
 I might have an obstructed view.
 Maybe I forgot to bring my glasses.
 Perhaps they were looking for something specific that wasn’t personally important to me.

 Often my inattentiveness was not intentional.
-Unless you are showing pictures of the Grand Canyon, then it was intentional on my part.
+But, unless you are showing pictures of the Grand Canyon, it was intended.

 There are things that we do not see every day.
-We almost run a red light.
+For example, we almost run a red light.
 We do not see the car that we cut off on the highway.

 Inattentiveness can be dangerous to ourselves and others.

-I become aware of my inattentiveness because others tell me what I did not see.
+I became aware of my inattentiveness because others told me what I did not see.

 Are we blind because we are reluctant to acknowledge our vision is impaired?